Leadership Coaching to Improve Small Nonprofit Staff Performance

 You would have no problem holding your staff up to the light of any other comparable organization.
 Staff programs are well designed to provide quality training in all critical areas, whether working with people or processes.

-• What training or coaching could be added that would elevate our current approach to staffing?
+• What training or coaching could be added that would elevate your current approach to staffing?

 • How have you traditionally found, trained and kept competent people?

-• Is it worth making some sort of further investment in them?
+• How will you gain in making some sort of further investment in them?

 Do an assessment of the hours and quality of training received for each function that needs to be carried out at your facility.